Kamal Adwan Hospital sieges: Detention and interrogation of hospital director

 During the 12 December raid, Israel captured 90 individuals, among them was the hospital's director, Ahmed Kahlout.
 On 19 December, Israeli security agency, Shin Bet, released a video of Kahlout confessed to being a Hamas militant and said the hospital was being used for military purposes.
-The Gaza Health Ministry said confessions were extracted under duress.
+The Gaza Health Ministry (GHM) said confessions were extracted under duress.

 During the video confession, Kahlout said he has the "rank of brigadier general".
-The Gaza Ministry of Health clarified that Kahlout was part of the Palestinian Authority's Ministry of Interior, under the department of "Military Medical Services".
+The Gaza Ministry of Health (GHM) clarified that Kahlout was part of the Palestinian Authority's Ministry of Interior, under the department of "Military Medical Services".
 The ministry stated that military-style ranks are frequently used within medical corps all around the world.
 Further in the video, Kahlout said that many hospital staff members, including doctors, nurses, paramedics, and others, also served as members of Hamas's al-Qassam brigades, and that Hamas concealed weapons within the hospital and integrated its operations into its functions.
-The Gaza Health Ministry said that "Kahlot’s confessions were extracted under the use of force, coercion, torture and intimidation."
+The Gaza Health Ministry (GHM) said that: "Kahlot’s confessions were extracted under the use of force, coercion, torture and intimidation".

 May 2024

-In May 2024, Israel bombed the vicinity of the hospital, which the World Health Organization chief Tedros Adhanom Ghebreyesus stated on 19 May was "deeply worrisome".
+In May 2024, Israel bombed the vicinity of the hospital, which the World Health Organization (WHO) chief Tedros Adhanom Ghebreyesus stated on 19 May was "deeply worrisome".
 Adhanom Ghebreyesus stated on 21 May that the hospital had been attacked four times in the prior twenty four hours.
 The same day, the hospital was evacuated, though patients connected to machines were unable to be evacuated.
 Medics stated on 22 May that missiles hit the hospital's emergency department.

-On 24 May, Israeli forces massed outside the hospital entrance, leading the hospital's head of nursing to state, "It is considered practically, because it is besieged, not operational".
+On 24 May, Israeli forces massed outside the hospital entrance, leading the hospital's head of nursing to state: "It is considered practically, because it is besieged, not operational".
 The hospital was hit twice by artillery.
 On 25 May, the head of pediatrics stated Israeli forces were still surrounding the hospital.
 Upon Israel's withdrawal from the Jabalia refugee camp, Gaza’s Hamas-run civil defense agency stated that the Israeli military had destroyed the hospital's main electrical generators.
 In August 2024, officials at Kamal Adwan Hospital warned that the hospital was at risk of closure due to lack of fuel and medicine, putting 11 children at risk of death.